CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

 - **Azure AI services:** Azure AI services are a set of cloud-based APIs you can use in AI applications and data flows.

 - **Azure AI Search:** Azure AI Search includes a wizard that allows you to import and vectorize data.
-You’ll use the wizard to extract and vectorize data from the hotel brochures.
+You will use the wizard to extract and vectorize data from the hotel brochures.

 ### Task 1: Create Azure services